-Choosing the fabric to back and bind your quilt can be a really fun part of the process, but be warned, quilt fabric shops are like candy stores!
+If you’ve ordered a memory quilt from us then we will generally supply the backing fabric from our great range.
+If you’ve made your own keepsake quilt then choosing the fabric to back and bind your quilt can be a really fun part of the process.
+Be warned, quilt fabric shops are like candy stores!
 It’s easy to pick a backing fabric just because you love it but then find it doesn’t work well as a quilt backing or for binding.

 You might want to hold off buying your backing and binding fabric until you’ve finished your patchwork.
 This gives you an opportunity to select the colours that best complement your finished patchwork, and also allows you to measure the final quilt and be sure you are getting the right amount.